Paul Alain Foriers

 In addition, he assists listed and unlisted companies and family groups in relation to corporate and family structurings, public offerings and takeover bids, corporate matters and financial regulations.
 He also provides advice on complex questions of civil and commercial law.

-Paul Alain Foriers is one of the four experts appointed by the Minister of Justice Koen Geens to work on the reform of the Companies Code, which should be adopted this year.
+Paul Alain Foriers is one of the four experts appointed by the Minister of Justice Koen Geens to work on the reform of the Companies Code, which entered into force in May 2019.

 Paul Alain is the author of numerous contributions and publications in the fields of contracts, company law and financial law (takeover bids, market abuses, shareholding transparency, etc.).
 He is the author of a thesis: « La caducité des obligations contractuelles par disparition d’un élément essentiel à leur formation » (Bruylant, 1998).
 He is a regular speaker at leading law seminars in Belgium and a member of the editing committee of the “Revue Critique de Jurisprudence Belge” and of the “Répertoire Pratique de Droit Belge”.